 How Is HIV Diagnosed In Children?

-HIV antibody testing is done in children aged 18 months and above, who may show signs of HIV infection (5).
+HIV antibody testing is done in children aged 18 months and above, who may show signs of HIV infection or those who are born to HIV+ve mother (5).
 The testing is usually done in two steps: a screening enzyme-linked immunosorbent assay (EIA) followed by the Western blot test for confirming the HIV antibody (9).

 The EIA test involves testing of blood samples or oral fluid collected from the gums and cheeks of the patients to determine the HIV antibodies.
 The Western Blot test also involves blood testing by separating the blood proteins and identifying the protein that indicates HIV infection.